 With the meditation exercise now complete, you can carry on with your day when you’re ready – there’s no hurry.

-As always, practice makes perfect with mindfulness so the more time you can devote, the more being mindful will come naturally to you.
+As always, practise makes perfect with mindfulness so the more time you can devote, the more being mindful will come naturally to you.
 If you’re looking for a goal, however, our #TRYit challenge tasks you to try three 30-minute sessions of this every week.

 Next, we'll build on the breathing and body scan exercises, and raisin meditation, to learn how to bring mindfulness into everyday life.